CFBCWorks/Independence40SKN/_items/SKN_IN11.md

 title: Silence my Heart is Speaking.

-shortdesc: “ "Silence my Heart is Speaking”, published by Ink Water Press in Oregon USA, is a book or poems with a focus on deeply emotive human experiences, specifically expressive of both pleasure and pain.”
+shortdesc: “Silence my Heart is Speaking”, published by Ink Water Press in Oregon USA, is a book or poems with a focus on deeply emotive human experiences, specifically expressive of both pleasure and pain.”

 categories: [ Poetry ]